Breitenbush Ecstatic Immersion

 Why are the indoor dance sessions barefoot?
 What if I need to wear shoes?

-Ecstatic Dance and Contact Improv are done barefoot because we love the feel of connecting with our feet directly on the wood floor.
+Ecstatic Dance and Contact Improv are done barefoot because we love the feel of connecting to the earth with our feet directly on the wood floor.
 Street shoes are not permitted for reasons of safety (so bare feet don't get stepped on) and hygiene (we don't want to dance barefoot on whatever gets tracked in from the street).
 Some people need arch support, and are permitted to use special soft-soled dance shoes that are worn only indoors.
 Some folks like to wear dance paws (do a Google Search) or grippy socks.

 Are children permitted to attend this retreat?